Dungeons-of-Kathallion/Bane-Of-Wargs/docs/ENGINE_FUNCTIONS.md

 ## main.py

-The [`main.py`](https://github.com/Dungeons-of-Kathallion/Bane-Of-Wargs/blob/master/source/main.py) class doesn't have any function, as it is the game engine's root, that contains the master loop of the game.
+The [`main.py`](https://github.com/Dungeons-of-Kathallion/Bane-Of-Wargs/blob/master/source/main.py) class doesn't have any function, as it is the game engine's root containing the master loop of the game.

 ## mission_handling.py